python-discord/code-jam-6/fascinating-fools/README.md

 ## How to add more questions

-Follow the format of the questions in the `question` table in the database `storage/app.db`, and add a question with for an existing category.
+Follow the format of the questions in the `question` table in the database `storage/app.db`, and add a question for an existing category.

 ## Useful links